 While the capital improvement program has, and hopefully will continue to increase the available capacity, many pockets of enrollment stress still exist due to changing housing conditions.
 Where applicable, portable classrooms are utilized to address immediate capacity needs in the educational service areas that have a seat deficit or justifiable need.
 For long-term enrollment or capacity needs, WCPS has adjusted attendance zones in an attempt to balance enrollment at its facilities.
-In the past 15 years, the Washington County Board of Education has issued four (4) separate charges to review and consider multiple boundary realignments, and one (1) charge to consider the use of facilities with current or projected low enrollment.
+In the past 16 years, the WCBOE has issued four (4) separate charges to review and consider multiple boundary realignments, and one (1) charge to consider the use of facilities with current or projected low enrollment.
 Based on any number of factors (changing demographics, housing, educational programs, socioeconomic conditions, opening a new school, etc.) a charge to review enrollment conditions is typically issued every three (3) to four (4) years.